python-webuntis/python-webuntis/docs/exceptions.rst

 Errors and Exceptions
 =====================

-`python-webuntis` tries to cover as many error codes recieved by the API as possible.
+`python-webuntis` tries to cover as many error codes received by the API as possible.

 .. automodule:: webuntis.errors
     :members: